Kite: How to Delegate Voting Power Privately: Introduction

 \func{Tally} called by the trusted authority at the end of the election.
 It requires the trusted authority's secret key for the encryption scheme, the election ID and the encrypted tallies of the options as input.
 The function then decrypts the result and calls the on-chain function, which returns the tallies in the clear, thereby making the results public for everyone. \end{changemargin}

 In Section~\ref{sec:security} we analyze the security of $\Kite$ using the Universal Composability (UC) framework~\cite{canetti20}.
 In particular, we use a variant called (SUC)~\cite{C:CanCohLin15}.
-In Section~\ref{sec:security} we first defined an ideal voting functionality.
-We then utilize the composition theorem to prove the security of our protocol in a hybrid settings where we rely on a provided computing bulletin board functionality, which we also formally define.
+We first define an ideal voting functionality and then utilize the composition theorem to prove the security of our protocol in a hybrid settings where we rely on a provided computing bulletin board functionality, which we also formally define.
 In our setup, this bulletin board is implemented by a blockchain.
 Our formalism for the bulletin board simply abstracts the properties of the blockchain that are needed to prove security of our voting protocol.

-\mypar{Implemenetation} We developed a Solidity proof-of-concept implementation of the proposed protocol.
-Our implementation extends the Governor Bravo smart contract~\cite{governorBravo} to make it support private delegation with public voting.
-We designed our user interface to mimic that of Nouns DAO, as our protocol addresses the quid pro quo voting challenges that they face.
-By extending a standard governance contract, we expect that our implementation will be applicable to many DAOs.
+\mypar{Implementation} We developed a proof-of-concept in Solidity, extending the standard Governor Bravo smart contract~\cite{governorBravo} to support private delegation with public voting.
+Our user interface mimics Nouns DAO to demonstrate how our protocol addresses their quid pro quo voting challenges.
+This approach makes our implementation broadly applicable to many DAOs.

 In DAO governance, the voting power of each voter is determined by the number of voting tokens they own.
 To manage these voting tokens, we utilize an ERC-20 contract~\cite{ERC20}, a widely-used standard for fungible tokens on the Ethereum network.
-Importantly, $\Kite$ requires a mechanism that enables locking tokens, namely temporarily restricting them from being transferred or used.
-This feature is crucial in the voting scenario to prevent double voting; without it, Alice could potentially vote once, transfer her tokens to a new account, and vote again, effectively reusing the same voting power to vote twice.
+Crucially, $\Kite$ requires a mechanism to lock delegated tokens.
+This operation temporarily restricts their transfer and use in order to prevent the reuse of the voting power.
+Without such a lock, a user could delegate their tokens and then transfer them, allowing the voting power to be used twice.

-Our implementation uses zero-knowledge SNARKS~\cite{BitCanChiTro12} and we provide implementations of all the necessary circuits.
+Our implementation uses zero-knowledge SNARKs~\cite{BitCanChiTro12} and we provide implementations of all the necessary circuits.
 In Section~\ref{sec:implementation} we describe the many techniques we used to optimize proving time and reduce on-chain verification gas costs.
-Our implementation uses the Noir zk-SNARK framework\footnote{\url{https://noir-lang.org/}} as the underlying ZK system.
+Our implementation uses the Noir zk-SNARK framework as the underlying ZK system.
 Finally, in Section~\ref{sec:performance} we describe the performance of the system.